Trisection diagrams and twists of 4-manifolds: Trisections of 4-manifolds

+Here, a trivial $c_i$-disk system is a collection of $c_i$ properly embedded and boundary parallel disks in $X_i$, and a trivial $b$-tangle is a collection of $b$ properly embedded and boundary parallel arcs in $X_i\cap X_j$.
+The surface $S$ is said to be in $(b;c_1,c_2,c_3)$-\emph{bridge trisected position} with respect to $\mathcal{T}$.
+If $c_1=c_2=c_3=c$, the bridge trisection is called balanced, and we will refer to this as a $(g,k;b,c)$-bridge trisection. \end{definition}

+Note that since each $\mathcal{D}_i$ is boundary parallel, the union of any pair of tangles is necessarily an unlink.
+In fact, the unlink bounds a unique collection of boundary parallel disks in $\natural^kS^1\times B^3$ up to isotopy (rel boundary), and so a bridge trisection is completely determined by the union $\tau_{12}\cup\tau_{23}\cup\tau_{31}$.

+In \cite{MeiZup18}, Meier and Zupan show that if $\mathcal{T}$ is a trisection of a 4-manifold $X$ and $S\subset X$ is an embedded surface, then $S$ can be isotoped to lie in bridge trisected position with respect to $\mathcal{T}$.
+Analogous to the natural stabilization operation for bridge splittings of knots in $S^3$, there is a stabilization operation for bridge trisections with respect to a fixed trisection \cite{MeiZup17}.
+Hughes, Kim, and Miller \cite{HugSeuMil19} have shown that any two bridge trisections for $S\subset X$ can be made isotopic after some number of stabilizations.
+We will not need this stabilization operation in this paper, and so refer the reader to \cite{MeiZup17} for more details.

+If the 4-manifold in question is $S^4$ together with the $(0;0)$-trisection, then a \emph{tri-plane diagram} is a depiction of each $\tau_{ij}\subset S^3$.
+Meier and Zupan give a complete calculus of moves that can be used to pass between any two tri-plane diagrams of the same surface in $S^4$.
+An example of a $(4;2)$-tri-plane diagram is illustrated in Figure \ref{TriplaneDiagramSpunTrefoil}.

+In general, we cannot easily draw diagrams of tangles in $\#^kS^1\times S^2$.
+Instead, we draw projections of $\tau_{ij}$ on the central surface $\Sigma$ for $\mathcal{T}$ (since $\tau_{ij}$ are boundary parallel).
+These are called \emph{shadows} for the bridge trisection, which we will denote by $s_{ij}$.
+Note that for any choice of $s_{ij}$, the union $s_{ij}\cup\tau_{ij}$ bounds a disk in $X_i\cap X_j$.
+While there may be many different choices of shadows (and corresponding disks in $X_i\cap X_j$), any two choices of shadows for $\tau_{ij}$ are related by \emph{disk slides}.
+These may be realized in $\Sigma$ by sliding one shadow over another.
+A \emph{shadow diagram} of the trivial tangles in Figure \ref{TriplaneDiagramSpunTrefoil} is illustrated in Figure \ref{ShadowDiagramSpunTrefoil}.

-\begin{example} We illustrate these techniques with an example.
-Consider the spun trefoil $S=S(3_1)$.
-With respect to the trivial trisection of $S^4$, $S$ can be described by the triplane diagram (graphics of the three trivial $b$-tangles) in Figure \ref{TriplaneDiagramSpunTrefoil}.
+\begin{example} We illustrate a bridge trisection for the spun trefoil $S\subset S^4$.
+With respect to the trivial trisection of $S^4$, $S$ can be described by the triplane diagram in Figure \ref{TriplaneDiagramSpunTrefoil}.
+It is also described by the shadow diagram in Figure \ref{ShadowDiagramSpunTrefoil}.

-Meridionally stabilizing the bridge trisection once gives the schematic in Figure \ref{TriplaneDiagramSpunTrefoilStabilized}, which records $S$ with respect to a $(1;1,0,0)$ trisection of $S^4$.

 \end{example}